ibm-cloud-docs/cloud-databases/terra-mongodb-tutorial.md

 - **Service** - For {{site.data.keyword.databases-for-mongodb}}, the service ID is `databases-for-mongodb`.
 Choose the correct Service ID for your deployment.
 - **Plan** - This tutorial uses a Standard plan.
 For more information, see [{{site.data.keyword.cloud}} Pricing](https://www.ibm.com/cloud/pricing).
 - **Location** - Choose a suitable region for your deployment instance.
-- **Admin Password** - You must set the admin password before you can use it to connect.
-For more information, see [Setting the Admin Password](/docs/databases-for-mongodtopic=databases-for-mongodb-admin-password).
+- **Admin password** - You must set the admin password before you can use it to connect.
+For more information, see [Setting the Admin password](/docs/databases-for-mongodb?topic=databases-for-mongodb-user-management&interface=ui#user-management-set-admin-password-ui).
 - **Group** Scaling groups represent the various resources that are allocated to a deployment.
 To see an example for configuring and deploying a database that uses `group` attributes, se[Sample database instance by using group attributes.](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database#sample-database-instance-by-using-group-attributes){external}
 - **Group values** - Memory, disk, and CPU values are all based on minimum requirements for provisioning a {{site.data.keyword.databases-for-mongodb}} instance.
 - **Timeouts** - Create, update, and delete values for this resource. {{site.data.keyword.databases-for}} `create` typically takes between 30-45 minutes. `delete` and `update` typically take 1 minute.
 Provisioning times are unpredictable.
 If the deployment fails due to a timeout, import the database resource once the `create` is complete.

 ## Step 4: Test your configuration
 {: #tutorial-provision-mongodb-test}